cockroachdb/docs/src/current/cockroachcloud/tools-page.md

 The **Tools** page is accessible on CockroachDB {{ site.data.products.standard }} and {{ site.data.products.advanced }} clusters.
 This page allows you to:

 - Set up cluster [monitoring with Datadog](#monitor-cockroachdb-cloud-with-datadog) (available on clusters hosted on AWS and GCP).
-- Set up cluster [monitoring with Amazon CloudWatch](#monitor-cockroachdb-cloud-with-amazon-cloudwatch-integration) (available on clusters hosted on AWS)
+- Set up cluster [monitoring with Amazon CloudWatch](#monitor-cockroachdb-cloud-with-amazon-cloudwatch-integration) (available on clusters hosted on AWS).
 - Access the [built-in DB Console](#access-the-db-console) to view time-series data on SQL queries, troubleshoot query performance, view a list of jobs, and more (available on CockroachDB {{ site.data.products.advanced }} clusters).

 To view the **Tools** page, select a cluster from the [**Clusters** page]({% link cockroachcloud/cluster-management.md %}#view-clusters-page), and click **Tools** in the **Monitoring** section of the left side navigation.